 Downgrade Alert for Peabody Energy (BTU)

-Peabody Energy (NYSE:BTU) was downgraded from Neutral to Sell at Goldman Sachs today.
-The stock closed yesterday at $14.19 on volume of 12.9 million shares, above average daily volume of 5.9 million.
+Peabody Energy (NYSE:BTU) was downgraded from Hold to Underweight at BB&T Capital today.
+The stock closed yesterday at $2.43 on volume of 1.4 million shares, below average daily volume of 1.5 million.

 Peabody Energy Corporation mines and markets predominantly low sulfur coal, primarily for use by electric utilities.
 The Company also trades coal and emission allowances.
 Peabody owns and operates mines in Arizona, Colorado, New Mexico and Wyoming, Illinois, Indiana, and Australia.
 The Company also a minority interest in a Venezuelan mine through a joint venture.